LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Mortality/readme.md

 ### Raster data

-We also have (example) rasters for the area of these sites.
+We also have (example) raster data for the area of these sites.
 These include the previous years climatic water deficit, the effective wind speed on the day of,estimations of fuels, and the post fire RDNBR.
 These are constructed into a dataframe and joined with the plot level data by site name.
-Note: Here every site represents a pixel in the feild, this will have to be adjusted to fit data coverage.
+Note: Here every site represents a pixel in the feild, this will likely have to be adjusted to fit data coverage for real data.

 ``` r
 Rasters<-stack(paste0("Practice_Data/",list.files("Practice_Data/",pattern="\\.tif$")))